Canon T6 versus Canon T6s

 While the two cameras under review share the same sensor size, the T6s offers a higher resolution of 24 megapixel, compared with 17.9 MP of the T6.
 This megapixel advantage translates into a 16 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the T6s has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.30μm for the T6).
-In this context, it should be noted, however, that the T6 is a somewhat more recent model (by 1 year and 1 month) than the T6s, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.
+On the other hand, these sensor specs imply that the T6s has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.31μm for the T6).
+Moreover, it should be noted, that the T6 is a somewhat more recent model (by 1 year and 1 month) than the T6s, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.

 |Canon T6 (⇒ rgt)||APS-C||17.9||5184||3456||1080/30p||-||-||-||-|

 |Canon T6s (⇒ lft)||APS-C||24.0||6000||4000||1080/30p||22.6||12.0||915||70|

 |Canon G9 X Mark II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||21.9||12.5||522||65|